 Bert had all these stories.
-Anytime children were around the property, they would be hanging around him, getting under his feet, for you see, he was mister fun and games as well as mister fixit.
+Anytime children were around the property, they would be hanging around him, getting under his feet, for you see, he was mister fun-and-games as well as mister fixit.
 After a day of pestering, we would head for his bedroom, his den, to play with all his junk.
 And he had some junk, loads and loads of it.
 For example, he had one whole box of cigarette lighters in various states of disrepair.
 When we finished with them they were in a greater state of disrepair.
 But it was his stories, that's what was special.
 All those war stories.

 You can imagine the type of stories they were.
 Like how the boys at the front had run out of timber and oil to keep the dugout warm, so they went off foraging.
 All they found was a French farmers outhouse.
 So naturally the outhouse was quietly dismantled and taken back to the front.
 "And do you know", said Bert, "the next morning the farmer went out and sat on the loo without blinking an eye."

 Each ANZAC day Bert would head for the city to march with his mates.
 It was a kind of cathartic release I suppose, another way of getting out the pain.
 All to painful to my eyes.
 If ever there was a powerful denunciation of the total futility and immorality of war, then the march said it all.
 I was never able to watch them without tears in my eyes.